raghavdalmia1712/github101/README.md

 # github101

+TITLE: This is the main Readme File, Do check out

 Day 1
 Designed the functioning of the game.
 Researched about the prerequisites and everything.
 Made the class for all the things required for the brick breaker game.